 Not all asset types are covered by SIPC.
 Among those assets typically not eligible for SIPC protection are commodity futures contracts, precious metals, as well as investment contracts (such as limited partnerships) and some fixed annuity contracts.

-Wealthfront does not purchase non-eligible assets for its clients and thus all of your Wealthfront assets held at our brokerage partner, Apex Clearing, are protected by SIPC insurance.
+Wealthfront does not purchase non-eligible assets for its clients and thus all of your Wealthfront assets are protected by SIPC insurance.

 And when it comes to cash, Wealthfront typically only keeps enough cash on hand in your account to pay your management fees for one year (approximately 0.25%).
 Even on a $5 million account, that translates to only $12,500, which is well under the $250,000 cash protection limit provided by SIPC.